Negotiation Idioms

 - to risk everything on one big effort, to try as hard as possible

-After going for broke at the meeting we finally reached an agreement.
+After going for broke at the meeting we were able to reach an agreement.

 go over like a lead balloon